METEO 3 Lesson 10 Images

 Text description of the we examined evaporation rates and condensation rates in a closed chamber image.

-The image is a comparative illustration of two containers, side by side, depicting the effects of temperature on evaporation and condensation rates.
-Both containers are rectangular with a visible liquid layer at the bottom, shown in blue.
-The space above the liquid contains dispersed molecules, depicted as small clusters, indicating water molecules in the vapor phase.
+The image is a comparative illustration showing two rectangular containers placed side by side, used to demonstrate the effects of temperature on evaporation and condensation rates.
+In both containers, a blue liquid layer is visible at the bottom, representing liquid water, while the space above contains small clustered symbols depicting water molecules in the vapor phase.

-In the left container, labeled with a blue downward arrow on the left stating "Condensation Rate," and a yellow upward arrow on the right saying "Evaporation Rate," the liquid and vapor are in equilibrium.
+In the left container, the system is at equilibrium.
+A blue downward arrow on the left is labeled “Condensation Rate,” and a yellow upward arrow on the right is labeled “Evaporation Rate.”
+These labels indicate that evaporation and condensation are occurring at equal rates.

 corresponding graph from NOAA